-A final grade (percentage mark) will be recorded for every course.
+For Grades 9 to 12, a final grade (percentage mark) will be recorded for every course.
 The final grade will be determined as follows:

-- a) Seventy (70) per cent of the grade will be based on evaluation conducted throughout the course.
-This portion of the grade should reflect the student's most consistent level of achievement throughout the course, although special consideration should be given to more recent evidence of achievement; - b) Thirty (30) per cent of the grade will be based on one or more final evaluations administered at or toward the end of the course.
-Final evaluations are an opportunity for the student to demonstrate comprehensive achievement of the overall expectations.
-The following applies: - Final written exams may or may not be required. - Final evaluations and marks may be adjusted on an individual basis to support changes in a student's performance and to reflect a student's most consistent level of achievement in the professional judgement of the teacher.
+- seventy (70) per cent of the grade will be based on evaluation conducted throughout the course.
+This portion of the grade should reflect the student's most consistent level of achievement throughout the course, although special consideration should be given to more recent evidence of achievement; - thirty (30) per cent of the grade will be based on a final evaluation administered at or toward the end of the course.
+The final evaluation allows the student an opportunity to demonstrate comprehensive achievement of the overall expectations for the course.
+This evaluation will be based on evidence from one or a combination of the following: an examination, a performance, an essay, and/or another method of evaluation suitable to the course content as determined by the teacher following the guidelines for the subject area.